Just for Laughs

-Just for Laughs (Juste pour rire) is a comedy festival held each July in Montreal, Quebec, Canada.
-Founded in 1983, it is the largest international comedy festival in the world.
-It also serves as a television division.
+Just for Laughs (Juste pour rire) is a comedy festival that is held every July in Montreal, Quebec, Canada.
+Founded in 1982 by Gilbert Rozon, it is the largest international comedy festival in the world.
+In addition to the festivals themselves, Just for Laughs also developed, produced, and distributed other forms of comedy entertainment, such as television programming.

+In March 2024, it was announced that Just for Laughs as a business went bankrupt, and consequently, all of its festivals were cancelled.
+The media speculated about its future in Montreal, and how it could be uncertain.
+In May, however, ComediHa, another Quebec-based company specializing in comedy, announced its acquisition of several assets, including the festival.
+It was then announced that the anglophone festival would go on, albeit smaller, and without the usual televised galas.

 History

-Just for Laughs was formed in 1983 as a two-day French-language event.
+Just for Laughs was formed in 1982 as a two-day French-language event.
 In 1985, Andy Nulman joined the festival's staff and introduced English-language events as well; under Nulman's stewardship, the festival increased to a full month, with French-speaking performers during the first half, and English speakers in the second half.
 International and non-verbal acts (acrobats, pantomimes, etc.) are scattered throughout the program.

 In 1999, Nulman left the festival's full-time employ; however, he directed its major Gala Shows at the Saint-Denis Theatre every July, and remained on the board of directors of the festival's parent company.
 After an 11-year absence, Nulman returned to Just for Laughs in July 2010 as president of Festivals and Television.

 Each day, performers, "New Vaudevillians" and other acts both vocal and visual perform throughout the city, particularly in the "Latin Quarter"—an area known for its theatres, cafés and boutique shopping.
 In the evenings, the nightclubs and live venue theatres offer special programs supporting the performers.

-Although Just For Laughs attracts spectators from around the world, many of those in the audience are talent scouts, booking agents, producers, and managers from the entertainment industry.
+Although Just for Laughs attracts spectators from around the world, many of those in the audience are talent scouts, booking agents, producers, and managers from the entertainment industry.
 Performing at the festival is one of the biggest opportunities for undiscovered talent to showcase their act in front of industry professionals.

-The Just For Laughs festival also has the Comedia comedy film festival component, which started in 1996.
-It gives awards for feature and short films.
+The Just for Laughs festival also has the Comedia comedy film festival component.
+Awards are given for feature and short films.
 In 2005, Comedia screened 125 short films from around the world as well as several feature-length films.